-for The expenses room and board during the competition period are the responsibility of the Organising Federation.
+The expenses for room and board during the competition period are the responsibility of the Organising Federation.
 Technical Officials at the World Championships must not assume any national team obligations.

-41.10.3 Technical Officials for the World Championships will be selected by the CSLC from the group who have participated as a Technical Official at World Cups in the previous two years.
+41.10.3 Technical Officials for the World Championships will be selected by the CSLC from the group who have participated as a Technical Official at ICF Canoe Slalom Competition Rules

+World Cups in the previous two years.
 Consideration will be given to Federation, Continental and gender representation.